 So in summary:

-- There is a strong and growing demand for decentralised digital currencies like Bitcoin, and they have massive network effects
+- There is a strong and growing demand for decentralised cryptocurrencies like Bitcoin, and they have massive network effects

 - For better or worse, Bitcoin has a significant and potentially unassailable advantage